desprez/springbatch-patterns/README.md

 ## Introduction

-## Pattern 1 : Export Job
+## Pattern 1 : Extract Job

 ![alt text](./images/simpleExtractJob.svg "Extract Job")

 [SimpleExtractJobConfig.java](https://github.com/desprez/springbatch-patterns/blob/master/src/main/java/fr/training/springbatch/job/extract/SimpleExtractJobConfig.java)

-This is the simplest job configuration (no really inovation here).
+This is the simplest job configuration (no really innovation here).
 One step use the reader / processor / writer pattern to read a database table and write the content "as is" to a comma separated flat file.

 **Specificity :** the **incrementalFilename** method get an unique filename resource according to a file name and a job unique run identifier (Must be used in conjunction with RunIdIncrementer).

-## Pattern 2 : Import Job
+## Pattern 2 : Load Job

 ![alt text](./images/simpleLoadJob.svg "Load Job")